-Galerie Thaddaeus Ropac is delighted to announce the upcoming Gilbert & George exhibition, SCAPEGOAT.
-BOUC ÉMISSAIRE.
-SÜNDENBOCK.
-PICTURES FOR PARIS, in the Paris-Pantin venue.
+Galerie Thaddaeus Ropac is delighted to announce the upcoming Gilbert & George exhibition SCAPEGOAT PICTURES at Galerie Thaddaeus Ropac Salzburg.

 Over the decades, Gilbert & George have observed the evolution of their East London neighbourhood and our modern world, dealing with the perpetual flux of urban life.
 In these pictures, the figures are acting in a way, which recalls how Gilbert & George saw themselves as 'Living sculptures', binding societal problematics and art together with a deadly serious way of describing a world of intense emotion, past, present and future.